 See following diagram 002641PDG for geothermal ground loop coil and circulator connection.
-Suitable coils are available from Maritime Geothermal Ltd; see Application Table on page 3.
+Suitable coils are available from Maritime Geothermal Ltd; see following table.

 The refrigerant line set connections are described in a following chapter.

 Because there is no outdoor unit, a wire jumper from DET-DET is required to enable air cooling mode.